Summer School Program

 Time: 3.5 hours, precise time TBA

-Laura Garrison, Pere-Pau Vázquez
+Laura Garrison, Amy Zhang, Pere-Pau Vázquez

 Laura Garrison is an associate professor (tenure-track) of visualization in the Department of Informatics at the University of Bergen, and a trained medical illustrator.
 With her team, she studies processes and assumptions designers make when crafting visualizations, and their impact on audience engagement and behavior, with a special interest in the health and life science domains.
-For her work on multiscale visualization of human physiology, she was awarded the Dirk Bartz Prize for Visual Computing in Medicine in 2023 and the Karl-Heinz Höhne (MedVis) Award in 2021.
-Prior to her PhD, she worked as a medical artist and content director in medical education technology start-ups in Chicago, Silicon Valley, and New York City.

 Pere-Pau Vázquez is an associate professor at Universitat Politècnica de Catalunya.
 He holds a PhD in software (computer graphics) and is currently affiliated to the ViRVIG (visualization, virtual reality and graphical interaction) group and the CREB center (center for research in biomedical engineering).
 His current interests are scientific visualization, information visualization, virtual reality, and applications of deep learning to visualization.